2011–12 NCAA football bowl games: Moratorium on new bowl games

-The NCAA has placed a three-year moratorium, starting with the 2011-12 bowl season, on any new bowl games.
-This follows the addition of two new games (Pinstripe Bowl, TicketCity Bowl) for the 2010-11 bowl season, bringing the total number of bowl games to 35.
-The expansion to 70 teams required to fill these 35 bowl games has challenged the ability to actually find enough teams with winning (7-5 or better) records to fill bowl slots.
-Teams with non-winning (6-6) and losing (6-7) records have participated in bowl games since the expansion to 35 games.
-By the 2012-13 bowl season, with multiple teams ineligible due to sanctions, the NCAA was forced to anticipate a need to allow teams with even worse (5-7) losing records to fill bowl selection slots in 2012-13.
+The NCAA has placed a three-year moratorium, starting with the 2011–12 bowl season, on any new bowl games.
+This follows the addition of two new games (Pinstripe Bowl, TicketCity Bowl) for the 2010–11 bowl season, bringing the total number of bowl games to 35.
+The expansion to 70 teams required to fill these 35 bowl games has challenged the ability to actually find enough teams with winning (7–5 or better) records to fill bowl slots.
+Teams with non-winning (6–6) and losing (6–7) records have participated in bowl games since the expansion to 35 games.
+By the 2012–13 bowl season, with multiple teams ineligible due to sanctions, the NCAA was forced to anticipate a need to allow teams with even worse (5–7) losing records to fill bowl selection slots in 2012–13.

 Schedule

 The official schedule was released June 17, 2011.
-Though it is traditionally the date for many bowl games to be played, none will be held on January 1, due to that date being on a Sunday and conflict with the National Football League's slate of Sunday games.
+Though it is traditionally the date for many bowl games to be played, none were held on January 1, 2012, due to that date falling on a Sunday and conflicting with the National Football League's slate of Sunday games.

 Subsequently, the Fiesta Bowl moved from January 5 to January 2, in its traditional spot following the Rose Bowl, after the 2011 NFL lockout was settled.
 The Monday evening spot was held open for a possible Monday Night Football game.

 NOTE: All times are US EST (UTC −5).